-Whether a financial provider like Vanguard is safe and legit is an important and very legitimate question one can have.
+Whether a financial provider like Vanguard is reliable and legit is an important and very legitimate question one can have.
 After all you trust Vanguard with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

 One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
 So in this basic sense Vanguard is of course legit.
-Additionally, there are other factors you can take into account when you check the safety of Vanguard, e.g. if Vanguard is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the reliability of Vanguard, e.g. if Vanguard is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

 |Vanguard||J.P.
 Morgan Self-Directed Investing||Ally Invest|

 |Annual financial statements on website||No||Yes||Yes|

 When you assess a stock broker it's best to think through the following aspects:

 - What authority or authorities regulate the broker?
 In other words who can you turn to if something goes south?